 - Directing, organizing, planning, promoting, or sponsoring an event or show

-- Events or shows promoted as trance type music shows
+- Events or shows promoted as trance-type music shows

-- Fireworks or pyrotechnics of any kind
+- Events with fireworks or pyrotechnics of any kind

 - Events or shows taking place at secret venues

 - Raves or rave-like events or shows

 While liquor liability and host liquor insurance are both intended to protect your business from costly claims from alcohol-related incidents, liquor liability insurance is best suited for professionals or businesses that sell and serve alcohol, and host liquor insurance is better for event hosts that provide alcohol or allow it to be served at their event.